-- a. squamous

-- b. cuboidal

-- C. columnar

-- d. transitional

-3. Figure 33.22 When bacteria are destroyed by leuckocytes, pyrogens are released into the blood.
+- a.
+A person feels satiated after eating a large meal. - b.
+The blood has plenty of red blood cells.
+As a result, erythropoietin, a hormone that stimulates the production of new - 3.
+Figure 33.22 When bacteria are destroyed by leuckocytes, pyrogens are released into the blood.
 Pyrogens reset the body's thermostat to a higher temperature, resulting in fever.
-How might pyrogens cause the body temperature to rise?
+How might nyrogens cause the hody temperature to rise?